 3. Cover and refrigerate for at least 6 hours.

-4. Heat a grill pan to medium-high heat.
+4. Heat a CAST IRON PAN to medium-high heat.
 Add chicken pieces to hot pan and cook, turning after 2 or 3 minutes when side is golden brown.
 Cook until the chicken is cooked through and other side is golden too.
-Don't overcook, or the chicken pieces will lose their juiciness.
+Do not overcook, or the chicken pieces will lose their juiciness.